shivrajkamatgi/Data-Analysis-in-Excel/README.md

 Hello,

-Please open the Excel to see the processed data and the interactive dashboard
+Please open the Excel to see the processed data and the interactive dashboard.

 Thanks!!